Seboran/ethereum-wallet-generator/README.md

 Metamask only show the first three letters and last four chars of the public url

-If you wait long enough you can generate this pair that has the same prefix of length 3 and suffix of length 4:
+If you wait long enough you can generate a pair that has the same prefix of length 3 and suffix of length 4:

 ```

 ```